haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

 * what warnings there are that are from given date?
 Either use the date part of datetime and match it to given date OR use some time difference function

+**See the given PDF example about analyzing one Program route in Teams**

+That should give an idea how much code is needed per one new route.

 1. add a new file ```src/routes/logEvent.ts```
 1. add routing ```'/logEvent'``` to that file, in file ```src/routes/index.ts```
-1. following the models in e.g. in Subject related route and validation code...
+1. following the models in e.g. in Program related route and validation code...
 1. add the suggested/required new log_event routes ONE by ONE.
     1. add the endpoint and routing to it
-        1. the database operation should be always started by doing something easy that works, and then making it more specific.
+        1. the database operation development should be always started by doing something easy that works, and then making it more specific.
 E.g. first list everything, and only after that works put there WHERE conditions.
     1. add the REST client test(s) for it
     1. add validation components to validationHandler folder, new file ```logEvent.ts``` IF needed by that endpoint (e.g. mere 'GET all' does not need any input, just URL = no input validation)
     1. if added validation, test it again.
 Try to make it fail and show the logs!